qikangchen/jpa-amos/README.md

 Incidents and Request are bidirectional mapped trough `@OneToMany(mappedBy = "request")`.
 In their counterpart: Incident and MatchedItem are already `@ManyToOne` associations that allows the mapping.

+## Repositories
+In this project only the CRUD repository is used.
+Queries are created with [method names](https://docs.spring.io/spring-data/jpa/docs/1.5.0.RELEASE/reference/html/jpa.repositories.html).

+Spring Boot [JPA Projection](https://www.baeldung.com/spring-data-jpa-projections) is ued in RequestRepository to read alle time stamps from a given city name.

+Every repository is tied togehther with the convient class `MyRepo`.

+## Tests
+Read tests to get a better understanding of the data.
+Use `IntegrationTest` to see a full use case of the data.

+Every test is annotated with `@DataMysqlTest`.
+With this the test database is used and every repository bean is injected.